terra-campaigns/arrival/campaign/locations/gimorkoc.md

 - **Religion**: Mostly Yotunn Ancestors, with some Faletism
 - **Culture**: Nulfirth
 - **Races**: mixed dwarf, gnomes, humans and dust elves.

+Groups of fractious survivors claim sections of this small city's ruins, scavenging and skirmishing over territory and resources.
+The survivors are unified in their commitment to silence, to avoid attracting the notice of zombies - and whoever makes their home in the ominously lit Deovan Temple overlooking the ruins.

 ## Organisation